QubesOS/qubes-doc/security/firewall.md

 ![r2b1-manager-firewall.png](/attachment/wiki/QubesFirewall/r2b1-manager-firewall.png)

+*R4.0 note:* ICMP and DNS are no longer accessible in the GUI, but can be changed via `qvm-firewall` described below.
+Connections to Updates Proxy are no longer made over network so can not be allowed or blocked with firewall rules (see [R4.0 Updates proxy](https://www.qubes-os.org/doc/software-update-vm/) for more detail.

 Note that if you specify a rule by DNS name it will be resolved to IP(s) *at the moment of applying the rules*, and not on the fly for each new connection.
 This means it will not work for servers using load balancing.
 More